tobistudio/coffee-lr/README.md

    ```

 ## Local Development Setup
-1. Generate `.env` files for both the Medusa backend and the Remix storefront.
+1. Generate `.env` files for both the Medusa backend and the React Router storefront.
    ```
    yarn run generate-env
    ```